-A changed gameplan leads to Yovani Gallardo’s first win for the Mariners
+A changed game plan leads to Yovani Gallardo’s first win for the Mariners

 In past outings, Gallardo was overly reliant on two pitches — his four-seam fastball and slider — making him predictable in sequencing of his attack.
 In his previous outing, Gallardo gave up four runs over the first three innings, but worked the next three scoreless.
 The difference in results stemmed from the adjustment of changing speeds and eye level of hitters more often.

-Stottlemyre urged him to follow that plan on Sunday, to his whole array of pitches, which also includes a changeup, two-seam fastball and curveball, earlier in the game instead of waiting to use them out of necessity.
+Stottlemyre urged him to follow that plan on Sunday with his whole array of pitches, which also includes a changeup, two-seam fastball and curveball, earlier in the game instead of waiting to use them out of necessity.

 “Today from the first inning, we mixed in a lot of changeups and two seam fastballs to get ground balls for early outs,” Gallardo said.
 “We were using both sides of the plate with all of the pitches.”

-Gallardo admittedly had also been too fine in his approach to attacking hitters, trying nibble on the corners and executing a perfect pitch rather than making quality pitches that were also just as useful.
+Gallardo admittedly had also been too fine in his approach to attacking hitters, trying to nibble on the corners and executing a perfect pitch rather than making quality pitches that were also just as useful.

 “It’s just throw the ball over the plate, command the ball over the plate and get the guys to swing the bats,” he said.
 “That’s the goal.
 From there, you can expand when you need to.
 I was able to get ground balls when I needed to and even strikeouts when I needed to.
 It just shows that we were attacking the zone.”

 Per Brooks Baseball reading of MLB’s Pitch F/X tracking system, Gallardo threw 34 two-seam fastballs, 19 four-seam fastballs, 15 changeups, 23 sliders and 17 curveballs on Sunday.
-By comparison to his first start of the season, when Gallardo threw 31 four-seam fastballs, 13 two-seam fastballs, 24 sliders, 14 curveballs and just three changeups.
+By comparison, in his first start of the season, Gallardo threw 31 four-seam fastballs, 13 two-seam fastballs, 24 sliders, 14 curveballs and just three changeups.

 “It really paid dividends,” manager Scott Servais said.
 “You saw more changeups today, more back and forth instead of always going to the cutter/slider.
 It was certainly effective.
 I think it’s something he can hold onto and run with for a while.”

 Gallardo came into the game having pitched horribly against the A’s in his career, posting an 0-5 record and 5.29 ERA in seven starts vs. Oakland.
-But given plenty of run support early thanks a third-inning grand slam from Taylor Motter, he ended that streak of struggles.
+But given plenty of run support early, thanks to a third-inning grand slam from Taylor Motter, he ended that streak of struggles.

 “It definitely always helps,” he said of the run support.
 “But there’s good hitters up and down the lineup of each and every team, and you can’t get away from your game plan.
 You’ve got to stick to your game plan and make pitches.”